Karl Schirdewan: Relations with Nikita Khrushchev

 "The SED descended to ruin by defending Stalinism.
 Their failure to recognise historical reality could not have been more absolute.
 A democratic form of socialism could never have been included in this party's programme.
 In order to make free thought possible and to create a party able to build and follow socialist principles, it was necessary first to destroy the SED."

-Quotation

 "Eine politische Dekadenz breitete sich aus.
 Es war wie eine Inquisition aus dem Mittelalter.Die politische Unkultur, wie sie wohl so niemals in der Parteigeschichte stattgefunden hatte, wucherte bis zum Exzeß."